-What is COBie, its history and how it is used?
+What is COBie, its definition, its history and how it is used?

 COBie is fully written as Construction Operations Building Information Exchange.
 Basically, it can be defined as an internationally standardized non-proprietary data format for the publication of a subset of BIM models.
 It is necessary to keep in mind that COBie aims at handling asset data, rather than geometrical information.